anitaposch/learn-bitcoin/manuscript/302-Securing-coins.md

 Bitcoin is pseudonymous, meaning there is no requirement for you to connect your email address or personal identification with a wallet.
 However, the Bitcoin blockchain is transparent, which means that your Bitcoin addresses are publicly viewable on the internet.
 For example, you can search for it at Blockcypher and see all current transactions and values.
 Here is an example link: [https://anita.link/explorer](https://anita.link/explorer)

-Therefore, do not share your Bitcoin addresses in connection with your identity on the internet for privacy reasons.
+Therefore, for privacy reasons, do not share your Bitcoin addresses in connection with your identity on the internet.
 Privacy is also the reason why you should not re-use addresses.
-Most Bitcoin wallets provide you with fresh addresses for each transaction automatically.
+Most Bitcoin wallets automatically provide you with fresh addresses for each transaction.

-Let's get to the most important part to secure your bitcoin: the seed.
+Let's get to the most important part of securing your bitcoin: the seed.

 ### Seed and Private Keys